wp-plugins/lastfm-records/readme.txt

 Please note that if you registered less than 7 days ago at last.fm, your plugin will display no images.
 Last.fm regenerates the needed pages usually on Sunday or Monday.

-And there is always the `recent tracks` setting for `period`.
+The obvious exception is the `recent tracks` setting for `period`.

 = What are all this options I get? =

-* **last.fm username**: your username.
-Default is my username, so if you like Randy Newman cd covers, do not change it ;-)
+* **last.fm username**: your username at last.fm.
 * **period**: last.fm can go back in time for the cds you listened to.
 Leave it set to weekly if you want to see lots of different cd covers.
 * **image count**: the maximum number of cd covers you want.
 As not all cds have cover images at Amazon, you will not always get the exact number you set here.
 * **image width**: the desired width and height of the images.
-You can set this to zero and use img.runforcover in your stylesheet.If you do not know what this means, try some numbers between 75 and 160.
+You can set this to zero and use `img.cdcover` in your stylesheet.If you do not know what this means, try some numbers between 75 and 160.
 * **error message**: when the plugin can find no images, this text is used.
 In rare occassions this message is used as error message.

 = Does your plugin support multi-user wordpress installations? =